-We want to see the Huawei P30 build on that momentum and we’ve come up with a list of things that would help that happen.
+We want to see the Huawei P30 and P30 Pro continue to build on the momentum from 2018, and we’ve come up with a list of things that would help that happen.

 Cut to the chase